-Tatsuya Nakayama has been an attorney-at-law in the M&A/corporate group at Nishimura & Asahi since 2005 and was previously seconded to the US international law firm, Weil, Gotshal & Manges LLP, in New York for one year.
-Mr Nakayama's practice covers a broad range of legal issues mainly related to corporate, antitrust, securities and exchange, intellectual property and tax law, and he has handled various M&A transactions including mergers, tender offers and incorporation of joint ventures, and the issuance of preferred stock and convertible bonds, while also providing advice and legal support in commercial litigation.
+Tatsuya Nakayama has been a partner in the M&A/corporate group at Nishimura & Asahi since 2017 and was previously seconded to the US international law firm Weil, Gotshal & Manges LLP, in New York for one year.
+Mr Nakayama's practice covers a broad range of legal issues mainly related to corporate, securities and exchange, insurance, antitrust, intellectual property and tax law, and he has handled various domestic and cross-border M&A transactions including mergers, tender offers and incorporation of joint ventures, equity finance and strategic alliances, while also providing advice and legal support in commercial litigation.